Centre for Sustainable Farming Systems

 The scientists and academics at the Centre for Sustainable Farming Systems have outstanding capabilities and track records in increasing the profitability, resilience and sustainability of farming enterprises.

-Nitrogen and carbon fixation
+Legumes and nitrogen fixation

 Complementarities between production enterprises